erlange/Personal/README.md

 # Personal
 This is not a regular repository.
-This contains only personal notes.
+This repo contains only personal notes.